 6. Why is there such a large price range among different wedding photographers?

-A large price range among different wedding photographers can be a result of different positioning strategies for selected full-time wedding photographers.
-The cheapest segment of wedding photographers consists mostly of amateur or low-skilled photographers who are just starting out and are trying to break into the market.
+The cheapest segment of wedding photographers consists mostly of amateur or low-skilled photographers (who have shot fewer than 20 weddings as a main or only photographer) who are just starting out and are trying to break into the market.